alextitov19/CSA-Portfolio/README.md

 to just make another project that creates a new JFrame when the game is chosen, but during the forum I heard about card layouts, which I thought might be more effective for my project.

+Alex Titov: (5/5)

+This week I was able to complete both of the labs I set out to complete.
+The graphing calculator was an interesting concept and I decided to go at it without looking up someone else’s calculator and simply copying that.
+I decided to create an array in order to store the x and y coordinates for N amount of data points.
+I devised a formula that would calculate the y coordinates based on the given x input.
+The user also has an amount of variables they can alter, essentially making possible to graph most of the exponential functions.
+I could not figure out how to add labels in time and neigher how to center the graph, so it will look quite odd.
+The gmail lab was pretty simple.
+Most of the time was spent learning and finding the jar files.
+The tricky thing was, one of those files was no longer available to the proper website so I had to sneak around github and sort of pirate it off of someone else’s project.
+Apart from that, the lab was quite easy.
+I ended up looking up quite a bit of tutorials just because this code is very nuanced and there is a procedure of things you have to add to the code that I’ve never used before.
+This lab was probably my favorite java thing I’ve done so far just because it is actually useful.
+Unlike printing ascii art or making a simple calculator, this lab can actually send emails.
+Most likely no one will ever use it because you have to disable all of your security features on your gmail account in order to run it, but that’s besides the point.